1. In 1850, 30% of the population in Amsterdam lived off begging.

-- Dancing was forbidden in Amsterdam in the beginning of the 20th century.
+3. Dancing was forbidden in Amsterdam at the beginning of the 20th century.

-- In Amsterdam, people on low income can take their pet to the vet for free once a year.
+4. In Amsterdam, people on a low income can take their pets to the vet for free once a year.

-- All over Amsterdam there are hidden water taps under the ground.
+6. All over Amsterdam, there are hidden water taps under the ground.
 They were installed in fear of a big disaster so we would always have drinking water.

-- Visitors to Amsterdam in the 17th century were surprised about the prostitution being shown so openly in Amsterdam.
-Also, women walked the streets unaccompanied by men, a sight that was nowhere else seen.
+9. In the Dutch Golden Age (17th century), visitors who came to Amsterdam were shocked to see prostitution so openly.
+Women also walked the streets unaccompanied by men, a sight that was nowhere else seen.

-- During the Dutch-Spanish 80 year-war, while other Dutch cities tried to fight off the Spanish King with his inquisition, the Amsterdam kept building ships for the Spanish, that were consequently sunk by the Dutch rebels.
+10. During the Dutch-Spanish 80 year-war, Dutch cities fought the Spanish King.
+But not in Amsterdam.
+Ship wharfs kept building ships for the Spanish, that were consequently sunk by the Dutch rebels.

-- Amsterdam Airport Schiphol lies 4 meters under sea level, because Amsterdam inhabitants dug out the land (consisting of peat) to use to heat the houses.
+11. Amsterdam Airport Schiphol lies four meters under sea level.
+That is because the people dug out the marshland to use the peat to cook and heat the houses.

-- Amsterdam’s first gay bar still exists: it’s Cafe ‘t Mandje on Zeedijk 63 and it was opened in 1927!
-The owner Bet van Beeren was lesbian.
-She allowed men dancing with men and women dancing with women.
+12. Amsterdam’s first gay bar still exists: it’s Café ‘t Mandje on Zeedijk 63.
+The bar was opened in 1927!
+The owner was Bet van Beeren and she was a lesbian.
+She allowed men to dance with other men.
 But no kissing!

-The Rijksmuseum was designed by the Catholic architect Pierre Cuypers.
-The protestant king William II was not happy with the result.
+13. The Rijksmuseum was designed by the Catholic architect Pierre Cuypers.
+The protestant King William II was not happy with the result.
 ‘I will not set a foot in that convent’, he said in 1885 after completion.
 He refused to attend the official opening.

-- When a room is lit with blue or purple light in the Amsterdam Red Light District, it means the women might possibly be more than just a woman…
+16. When a room is lit with blue or purple light in the Amsterdam Red Light District, it means the woman might not entirely be a woman.

-- Amsterdam houses are built on wooden poles.
-Most were drilled in during the 17th century, which is why many Amsterdam houses tend to be crooked and leaning sideways….
+17. Amsterdam houses are built on wooden poles.
+Most were drilled in during the 17th century, which is why many Amsterdam houses tend to be crooked and leaning sideways…

-- Besides having a normal mayor, Amsterdam also has a night life mayor, a bike mayor and a city poet.
+19. Besides having a normal mayor, Amsterdam also has a Nightlife mayor, a Bicycle mayor and an official city poet.

-- Anne Frank’s diary is the most translated Dutch book.
-It was translated to 70 different languages and published in over 60 countries.
+20. Anne Frank’s diary is the most translated Dutch book.
+It was translated into 70 different languages and published in over 60 countries.